renovatebot/renovate/docs/development/adding-a-package-manager.md

 The function returns an array of detected or extracted dependencies, including the:

 - dependency name
-- dependency type (dependencies, devDependencies, etc)
+- dependency type (dependencies, devDependencies, etc.)
 - currentValue
 - versioning used (like SemVer, PEP 440)